simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - requests for any (not just static) content delivered to Edge Locations with lowest latency
     - Edge location is a location where content will be cached.
 Different than Region or AZ
     - Origin is where the files will come from - S3, EC2, ELB or Route 53, or non-AWS source
+    - Distribution is the collection of edge locations
+    - Can actually PUT to edge locations, not just Read Only

 ## EC2